aptible/docker-kibana/README.md

 To run as an app on Aptible:

  1. Create an app in your [Aptible dashboard](https://dashboard.aptible.com) for Kibana.
-In the steps that follow, we'll use <YOUR_KIBANA_APP_HANDLE> anywhere that you should substitute the actual app handle the results from this step in the instructions.
+In the steps that follow, we'll use &lt;YOUR_KIBANA_APP_HANDLE&gt; anywhere that you should substitute the actual app handle the results from this step in the instructions.

  2. Use the [Aptible CLI](https://github.com/aptible/aptible-cli) to set AUTH_CREDENTIALS to the